IntelLabs/ParallelAccelerator.jl/doc/comments.rst

 favor of each other.
 ParallelAccelerator is still a proof-of-concept at this stage and we hope to hear from all users.
 We welcome bug reports and code contributions.
-Please feel free to use our system, fork the project, contact us by email, and file bug reports on [the issue tracker](https://github.com/IntelLabs/ParallelAccelerator.jl/issues)
+Please feel free to use our system, fork the project, contact us by email, and file bug reports on the `GitHub issue tracker <https://github.com/IntelLabs/ParallelAccelerator.jl/issues>_.